akyrillidis/akyrillidis.github.io/pubs/index.md

 ## Journals

++ Amir Kalev, Anastasios Kyrillidis, and Norbert M Linke, [*``Solving hybrid Boolean constraints in continuous space via multilinear Fourier expansions"*](/pubs/Journals/fourierSAT.pdf), Artificial Intelligence, Elsevier, 2021.

+  <button id="b_abs_j13"> Abstract </button>
+  <button id="b_bib_j13"> Bibtex </button>
+   <p id="abs_j13"> <i>  The Boolean SATisfiability problem (SAT) is of central importance in computer science.
+Although SAT is known to be NP-complete, progress on the engineering side—especially that of Conflict-Driven Clause Learning (CDCL) and Local Search SAT solvers—has been remarkable.
+Yet, while SAT solvers, aimed at solving industrial-scale benchmarks in Conjunctive Normal Form (CNF), have become quite mature, SAT solvers that are effective on other types of constraints (e.g., cardinality constraints and XORs) are less well-studied; a general approach to handling non-CNF constraints is still lacking.

+To address the issue above, we design FourierSAT,1 an incomplete SAT solver based on Fourier Analysis (also known as Walsh-Fourier Transform) of Boolean functions, a technique to represent Boolean functions by multilinear polynomials.
+By such a reduction to continuous optimization, we propose an algebraic framework for solving systems consisting of different types of constraints.
+The idea is to leverage gradient information to guide the search process in the direction of local improvements.
+We show this reduction enjoys interesting theoretical properties.
+Empirical results demonstrate that FourierSAT can be a useful complement to other solvers on certain classes of benchmarks.
+   </i> </p>

+   <pre id="bib_j13"><samp>
+   		@article{kyrillidis2021solving,
+  title={Solving hybrid Boolean constraints in continuous space via multilinear Fourier expansions}, author={Kyrillidis, Anastasios and Shrivastava, Anshumali and Vardi, Moshe Y and Zhang, Zhiwei}, journal={Artificial Intelligence}, volume={299}, pages={103559}, year={2021}, publisher={Elsevier}
+}
+   </samp></pre>

 + Amir Kalev, Anastasios Kyrillidis, and Norbert M Linke, [*``Validating and certifying stabilizer states"*](/pubs/Journals/stabilizer_states.pdf), Physical Review A, 2019.

   <button id="b_abs_j12"> Abstract </button>